 Claims incurred net of reinsurance represent the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
-This decreased by €261,639k in 2020 to €1,106,432k due to the impact of COVID-19.
+The year on year increase is due to the recovery of healthcare access and utilisation during 2021, compared with the more significant impact COVID-19 had on 2020 claims experience.
+Private insurance healthcare claims during 2021 remained below Vhi estimates of normal levels.